Desmanthus

 Desmanthus is a genus of flowering plants in the mimosoid clade of the subfamily Caesalpinioideae of the pea family, Fabaceae.
 The name is derived from the Greek words δεσμός (desmos), meaning "bundle", and ἄνθος (anthos), meaning "flower".
-It contains about 24 species of herbs and shrubs that are sometimes described as being suffruiticose and have bipinnate leaves.
+It contains about 24 species of herbs and shrubs that are sometimes described as being suffruticose and have bipinnate leaves.
 Desmanthus is closely related to Leucaena and in appearance is similar to Neptunia.
 Like Mimosa and Neptunia, Desmanthus species fold their leaves in the evening.
 They are native to Mexico and North, Central and South America.
 Members of the genus are commonly known as bundleflowers.
 Donkey beans is another common name and originated in Central America, where Desmanthus species are highly regarded as fodder for these domestic draught animals.

 Description

 There are considerable differences in the descriptions of Desmanthus in the literature (see Bogdan 1977; Skerman 1977; National Academy of Science 1979; Allen & Allen 1981; Reid 1983; Hacker 1990).
 For example, Reid (1983) says that Desmanthus virgatus ranges from "leggy" plants in the humid tropics to compact bushes in the semi-arid zones to prostrate in the montane zones; Allen and Allen (1981) state that Desmanthus grows to 3 metres; Hacker (1990) states that D. virgatus is an erect shrub 1.3 metres tall.
 All these views illustrate the great diversity and polymorphism within the genus and between species.